Mitt Romney: 1994 U.S. Senate campaign in Massachusetts

-In the general election, Kennedy faced the first serious reelection challenge of his career.
-The younger, telegenic, and well-funded Romney ran as a businessman who said he had created 10,000 jobs and as a Washington outsider with a solid family image and moderate stances on social issues.
-When Kennedy tried to tie Romney's policies to those of Ronald Reagan and George H. W. Bush, Romney responded, "Look, I was an independent during the time of Reagan-Bush.
-I'm not trying to take us back to Reagan-Bush."
-Romney said, "Ultimately, this is a campaign about change."

-Romney's campaign was effective in portraying Kennedy as soft on crime but had trouble establishing its own consistent positions.
-By mid-September 1994, polls showed the race about even.
-Kennedy responded with a series of ads that focused on Romney's seemingly shifting political views on issues such as abortion; Romney responded, "I believe that abortion should be safe and legal in this country."
-Other Kennedy ads centered on layoffs of workers at the Ampad plant owned by Bain Capital.
-The latter was effective in blunting Romney's momentum.
+Romney quickly emerged as the strongest Republican candidate, winning the party convention and primary against John Lakian by large margins.
+In the general election, he presented himself as a successful businessman and political outsider who had created jobs and supported moderate positions on social issues.
+The race became the most competitive of Kennedy's career, with polls showing the candidates essentially tied by September.
+However, Kennedy effectively highlighted Romney's shifting positions on issues such as abortion and criticized Bain Capital's role in layoffs at an Ampad plant, blunting Romney's momentum.

 Kennedy and Romney held a widely watched late October debate that had no clear winner, but by then, Kennedy had pulled ahead in polls and remained so.
 Romney spent $3 million of his own money on the race and more than $7 million overall.
 Despite a disastrous showing for Democrats nationwide, Kennedy won the election with 58% of the vote to Romney's 41%, the smallest margin in any of Kennedy's reelection campaigns for the Senate.

 The day after the election, Romney returned to Bain Capital, but the loss had a lasting effect; he told his brother, "I never want to run for something again unless I can win."

-After election

 When his father died in 1995, Mitt donated his inheritance to BYU's George W. Romney Institute of Public Management.
 He also became vice-chair of the board of the Points of Light Foundation, which had embraced his father's National Volunteer Center.
 Romney felt restless as the decade neared a close; making more money held little attraction for him.
 Although no longer in a local leadership position in his church, he still taught Sunday School.
 During the long and controversial approval and construction process for the $30-million Mormon temple in Belmont, he feared that, as a political figure who had opposed Kennedy, he would become a focal point for opposition to the structure.
 He thus kept to a limited, behind-the-scenes role in attempts to ease tensions between the church and local residents.